Nycz-lab/NyxBlog/src/contents/firstPost.md

 datetime: 2023-01-30T21:26:00Z
 title: The Beginning
 slug: first-post
-featured: true
+featured: false
 draft: false
 tags:
   - diary
 ogImage: ""
-description:
-  Just a hello to anyone reading this.
+description: Just a hello to anyone reading this.
 ---

 Hi there my name is Nick